swcarpentry/training-course/_submissions/round-10/0/2014-05-21-francisco-palm.md

 tags:
   - Biography
 ---
 Hi everybody, I teach (and learn) operations research and simulation at the University of The Andes, Mérida, Venezuela.
-I&#8217;ve been Python activist for 10 years, and Venezuela Python community founder.
+I've been Python activist for 10 years, and Venezuela Python community founder.
 I have a Masters Degree in Applied Mathematics for Engineering and a Advanced Studies Diploma in Cartography, GIS and Remote Sensing.

 I have taught python programming to children between 8 and 9 years old and Phds in physics.
 I have also offered R in my classes of stochastic processes.